-Generic Name: opicapone (capsules)
+Generic Name: opicapone (oh PIK a pone)

 What is Ongentys?

-It is not known if this medicine is safe and effective in children.
+It is not known if Ongentys is safe and effective in children.

-- have a tumor that secretes hormones known as catecholamines.
+Do not use Ongentys if you have a tumor that secretes hormones known as catecholamines.
 These tumors include pheochromocytoma (a type of adrenal gland tumor) and paraganglioma.

-Before taking Ongentys
+Before taking this medicine